junyi121212121212/youtube-downloader/README.md

 Paste a link → Preview the video → Pick format/quality → Save it where you want.

+## ⚠️ IMPORTANT: Python and Node.js required

+You must have Python 3.9+ and Node.js 18+ installed before running the app.
+The Windows scripts and the local backend depend on them being available in your PATH.

 **Features:**

 * 📹 **Video:** MP4 (1080p / 720p / 480p / 360p)